HCL-TECH-SOFTWARE/domino-linux/docs/index.md

 ## HCL Domino Compatibility
 This table provides the collective knowledge of which distribution are known to be working with a Domino version.
+Please note, only distributions declared as "Certified" are tested by HCL.

 <table>
   <caption>HCL Domino on Linux Compatibility Matrix</caption>